graphhopper/graphhopper/docs/core/quickstart-from-source.md

 You can achieve an even faster development cycle by running `npm run watch` which will update `main.js` whenever you make changes to one of the .js files.
 The same command works in the custom-model-editor folder in case you want to make changes there.
-To hot-reload your changes in the browser the best option is to serve GH maps from a separate folder using live-server.
+To hot-reload your changes in the browser the best option is to serve GH maps from a separate folder like live-server.
 You can do this by running `npm run liveServer` from a separate terminal.
+But to do this you need to adjust the host in options.js and point it to the port your GH server is running on.
 It is also a good idea to remove `main.js` from the IntelliJ index.
 To do so right-click the file and choose `Mark as plain text`.

 The following npm commands are available in the `web-bundle` directory: